 There were also a few computer ports in Japan.
 The MSX home computer version has terrible graphics and unbearably choppy scrolling.
 The Sharp MZ version is even cruder, with colored squares and triangles used as graphics, though it’s cool in an abstract art kind of way.

 The X68000 version, released in 1989 by Dempa, is practically arcade perfect, along with a few bonuses.
 There’s a totally new, hidden level based on Space Harrier called Dragon Land.

 To reach it, you need to break the radar down into numbers.
 Starting at the right side, count 1, 2, 3, etc. In each level, the first pod you need to destroy corresponds to that numbered pod on the radar.
 For the first level, you have to destroy the #1 pod first, second level destroy the #2 pod first, etc. Instead of just dropping a regular coin, they’ll drop a letter.
 If you collect all seven, it’ll spell out HARRIER.
 When you beat the seventh stage, you’ll be taken to Dragon Land.
-There’s also a hidden options screen, which lets you set “Arrange“ music and uses the computer’s MIDI instruments instead of the arcade synth.
+There’s also a hidden options screen (hit the “touroku” key), which lets you set an “Arrange“ soundtrack exclusive to this version.

 The first console arcade perfect port was for the Sega Saturn, released only in Japan under the Sega Ages label.
 It includes the original soundtrack as redbook audio, in addition to a vocal song (along with a karaoke mode), and a replay mode with an expert playthrough.
 There are also hidden options, including the ability to continue.